Helping flowing cells make a connection

 Healthy blood stem cells and invasive tumor cells use similar mechanisms to exit the circulatory system and penetrate other tissues.
-An experimental strategy developed by Assistant Professor of Bioscience Jasmeen Merzaban and colleagues at King Abdullah University of Science and Technology (KAUST) allows for quantitative study of the earliest stages of this process1.
+An experimental strategy developed by Assistant Professor of Bioscience Jasmeen Merzaban and colleagues at KAUST allows for quantitative study of the earliest stages of this process.

-“Cell migration is a multi-step process in which a number of adhesion molecules find their partners and mediate interaction of cells in the flow to the endothelial cells lining blood vessels,” explained Merzaban.
+“Cell migration is a multi-step process in which a number of adhesion molecules find their partners and mediate interaction of cells in the flow to the endothelial cells lining blood vessels,” explains Merzaban.

 Her team is particularly interested in an endothelial protein known as E-selectin, but it has been difficult to characterize how this adhesion molecule captures circulating cells.